pythonanywhere/flask-tutorials/tutorial-2.md

 mean?
 Click back to your browser tab where you have the bash console, and look back a few commands to where you ran the first `flask db migrate` command -- the one that generated the initial migration, not the one that did nothing.
 You'll see that the file it created had a name with `_.py` at the end.
 Before the `_.py`, there will be the same hexadecimal number.
-Likewise, when we ran `flack db stamp head`, it printed out a message to the effect that it was running `stamp_revision` to that same number.
+Likewise, when we ran `flask db stamp head`, it printed out a message to the effect that it was running `stamp_revision` to that same number.

 Basically, Flask-Migrate is tracking different migrations by giving them random hexadecimal